Domenico Cerato: Biography

 On 4 April 1773 he became a member of the Accademia Galileiana.
 In 1775 Andrea Memmo entrusted to him the laying out of the Prato della Valle, Padua, in its present form.
 The combination of a functional city square with a central oval-shaped garden, planted with trees, surrounded by a canal and decorated with statuary, including images of people associated with the history of Padua and with the University, fulfilled the concepts of Carlo Lodoli for civil architecture as a guarantor of the most rigorous functionalist principles.
-Cerato executed the elaborate scheme with assistance from Pietro Antonio Danieletti (1712–79), one of his pupils (drawings for the scheme survive in Venice State Archive, Miscellanea Mappe, N. 42).
+Cerato executed the elaborate scheme with assistance from Pietro Antonio Danieletti (1712–79), one of his pupils (drawings for the scheme survive in State Archives of Venice, Miscellanea Mappe, N. 42).